Jaundice (Hyperbilirubinemia)

 • Severe liver damage: This can lead to liver failure, which is a life-threatening condition.

-• Lack of treatment: If jaundice is left untreated or poorly managed, it can worsen and increase the risk of complications.
+• Lack of treatment: If jaundice (hyperbilirubinemia) is left untreated or poorly managed, it can worsen and increase the risk of complications.

 Disclaimer: This article is intended for informational purposes only and is specifically targeted towards medical students.
 It is not intended to be a substitute for informed professional medical advice, diagnosis, or treatment.
 While the information presented here is derived from credible medical sources and is believed to be accurate and up-to-date, it is not guaranteed to be complete or error-free.
 See additional information.